Coefficient/style-guide/Chapter-1/README.md

   * 3rd party library requires it
 3. Use 4 spaces per tab.
 4. Use .html extension.
-5. Try to prefix all javascript-based selectors with `js-`.
+5. ~~Try to prefix all javascript-based selectors with `js-`.
 This is taken from [slightly obtrusive javascript](http://ozmm.org/posts/slightly_obtrusive_javascript.html).
 The idea is that you should be able to tell a presentational class from a functional class.
-Although we are moving towards a one page app with AngularJS, and this point becomes moot, some of the codebase still uses jQuery.
+Although we are moving towards a one page app with AngularJS, and this point becomes moot, some of the codebase still uses jQuery.~~ This is moot now that we are an SPA.

 ### Wrong way to write HTML